anniehedgpeth/workflow/chefkata.md

 # To validate with InSpec Profile
 First you have to add your private key to the local ssh (I don't know if it matters which directory you're in.)
 `ssh-add`
-`ssh annie@chefkata6.southcentralus.cloudapp.azure.com`
+`ssh annie@chefkata7.southcentralus.cloudapp.azure.com`
-`inspec exec https://github.com/anniehedgpeth/chefkata_inspec -t ssh://annie@chefkata6.southcentralus.cloudapp.azure.com`
+`inspec exec https://github.com/anniehedgpeth/chefkata_inspec -t ssh://annie@chefkata7.southcentralus.cloudapp.azure.com`

 # To add run-list:

 `knife node run_list set chefkata2 'recipe[chefkata::default]'`

 # To edit the run-list:
+ - `knife node show chefkata6`
  - make sure the cookbook is uploaded
  - make sure it has a `Berksfile`
  - `berks install`